terrycain/terrafmt/README.md

   [<path> ...]
 Paths or files to format

 Flags:
       --help               Show context-sensitive help.
-  --indent-length=2    Indent size in spaces --recursive          Search recurively for .tf files --check              Check files dont require modification, returns 0 when no changes are required, 1 when changes are needed
+      --indent-length=2    Indent size in spaces
+      --recursive          Search recurively for .tf files
+      --check              Check files dont require modification, returns 0 when no changes are required, 1 when changes are needed
-  --diff               Dont modify files but show diff of the changes
+      --diff               Dont modify files but show diff of the changes -V, --version            Displays version
 ```

 TODO